aschuerch/Microbial-Genomics-2018/_episodes/01-intro.md

 - "After the first two days you will have some familiarity with working on the command line, data management, cleaning and visualization, automation and scripting"
 ---

-Lessons introduce and reinforce basic skills in the Unix shell and R, and are **designed for learners with no programming experience.** The general topics and skills covered include:
+The lessons of the **first two days** introduce and reinforce basic skills in the Unix shell and R, and are designed for learners with no programming experience.
+The general topics and skills covered include:

 ### Interacting with Computers
 - Could Computing